Kong/kubernetes-ingress-controller/docs/guides/configuring-health-checks.md

 throwing errors, manual intervention is necessary before that pod can again handle requests.
-To get around this, we can introduce active health-check, where each instance of Kong actively probe pods to figure out if they are healthy or not.
+To get around this, we can introduce active health-check, where each instance of Kong actively probes pods to figure out if they are healthy or not.

 ## Setup active health checking